mcharles/geomesa.github.io/_posts/2015-07-06-geomesa-HDP-deploy.md

 java -cp ./geomesa-accumulo-quickstart-1.1.0-rc.3-SNAPSHOT.jar org.locationtech.geomesa.examples.AccumuloQuickStart -instanceId accumulo -zookeepers "localhost:2181" -user root -password secret -tableName VMtest
 {% endhighlight %}

-See [GeoMesa Quick Start](http://www.geomesa.org/geomesa-quickstart/) for more details on this step
+The QuickStart operates by inserting and then querying 1000 features.
+See "Insight into how the tutorial works" at [GeoMesa Quick Start](http://www.geomesa.org/geomesa-quickstart/) for more details.
 <br>
 ##### Stage 3 Checkpoint
-  - The above command should yield the output similar to:
+  - The QuickStart should yield the output similar to:

 {% highlight bash %}
 '''